-

 It is assumed that complex contracts include complex or highly specialized contracts as well as high value contracts.

-With the exception of the direct award and of the prior consultation procedures, all public procurement procedures are required to be advertised in advance in the national gazette (Diário da República) only, or also – if the European thresholds are reached – in the OJEU.
-The information to be included in the contract notices is provided for in Annex V of Directive 2014/24/EU (for announcements to be published in the OJEU) or in Ministerial Order no. 371/2017, of 14 December 2017, as emended by Ministerial Order no. 20/2022, of 14 January 2022 (for notices to be published in the Diário da República), and varies according to the type of procedure.
+Except for the direct award and of the prior consultation procedures, all public procurement procedures are required to be publicly announced in advance in the national gazette (Diário da República) only, or also – if the European thresholds are reached – in the OJEU.
+The information to be included in the contract notices is provided for in Annex V of Directive 2014/24/EU (for notices to be published in the OJEU) or in Ministerial Order 371/2017, of 14 December 2017, as emended by Ministerial Order 20/2022, of 14 January 2022 (for notices to be published in the Diário da República) and varies according to the type of procedure.
 However, regardless of the type of procedure, the following information is expected to be disclosed in all tender notices, among other:

 a) The identity of the contracting authority;